XeroAPI/xero-php-oauth2/docs/assets/Api/AssetApi.md

 # **getAssetById**
 > \XeroAPI\XeroPHP\Models\Asset\Asset getAssetById($xero_tenant_id, $id)

-retrieves fixed asset by id
+Retrieves fixed asset by id

 By passing in the appropriate asset id, you can search for a specific fixed asset in the system